-A no-match letter is a notice sent by the Social Security 5.
-If your employment records match your submission, Administration ("SSA") to employers when an employee's name and Social Security number do not match.
+A no-match letter is a notice sent by the Social Security Administration ("SSA") to employers when an employee's name and Social Security number do not match.
 The stated purpose of these letters is to ensure that the Social Security payments an employer makes on an employee's behalf are properly credited to the employee's name in the Social Security system.
-While the SSA warns against making inferences about an employee's immigration status after the receipt of a no-match letter, many Immigration and Customs Enforcement ("ICE") offices consider an employer's receipt of a no-match letter to be an indication that the employer might have questionable hiring and recordkeeping practices.
+While the SSA warns against making inferences about an employee's immigration status after the receipt of a no-match letter, many Immigration and Customs Enforcement ("ICE") offices consider an employer's receipt of a no-match letter to be an indication that the employer might have questionable hiring and record-keeping practices.
 An employer's failure to show specific action in response to a no-match letter could, therefore, be considered by ICE as a significant negative factor when considering whether enforcement actions, including fines and criminal prosecution, should be taken.